Search DuPage County Public Records & Information: Free

 To request records about probationers and the program, contact the department directly at:

-DuPage County Probation and Court Services
+DuPage County Probation & Court Services

 503 North County Farm Rd.